pytest-dev/pyfakefs/docs/usage.rst

 Patch using unittest.mock
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are using other means of testing like `nose <http://nose2.readthedocs.io>`__, you can to do the patching yourself using
+If you are using other means of testing like `nose <http://nose2.readthedocs.io>`__, you can do the patching yourself using
 ``mock.patch()``:

 .. code:: python